About the Project

 The main objectives are:

-2. Development of a robust numerical methodology for tackling the problem, including development of the iterative solution algorithms.
+1. Development of a robust numerical methodology for tackling the contact problems, including development of the iterative solution algorithms.

 2. Menshykova MV, Menshykov OV, Guz IA.
 An iterative BEM for the dynamic analysis of interface crack contact problems, Engineering Analysis with Boundary Elements, 2011, 35: 735-749.